msv-lab/modus/README.md

 # Modus

 Modus is a Datalog-based container build system that extends the capabilities of [multi-stage Docker builds](https://docs.docker.com/develop/develop-images/multistage-build/).
-Modus allows to express *parametrised* build stages and their dependencies, and schedules build tasks using a Datalog solver.
+Modus allows to express parametrised build stages, and resolves dependencies using a Datalog solver.
 This has several advantages over existing approaches: (1) reduced code duplication, (2) modular build definitions, and (3) automatic, optimal dependency resolution.

 A Modus build is defined in a Modusfile, a variant of Dockerfile where `FROM ...` instructions are replaced with more general `RULE ...` instructions that express build stages as [Datalog](https://en.wikipedia.org/wiki/Datalog) rules.
 Modusfiles are intuitive and do not require the knowledge of Datalog.
 However, if you are familiar with Datalog, then the semantics of the build system can be explained as follows.
 Datalog facts correspond to container images, Datalog rules are associated with build stages, Datalog constants are strings, and Datalog variables correspond to Dockerfile's `ARG` variables.
-For a given target image, Modus computes the required build tasks as the minimal proof tree of the target image from the base images.
+For a given target image, Modus computes the required build tasks as the minimal proof tree of the target image from the parent images.
 The minimality of the proof tree is defined w.r.t. the number of unique intermediate images.

+If you have used Modus in your project, please [share your experience](https://docs.google.com/forms/d/e/1FAIpQLSctraHPE-vx9m6Mc6APfCykSGzP-ShE93BO-R57helgw82_4A/viewform?usp=sf_link) with us.
+We also welcome bug reports and feature requests submitted through [Issues](https://github.com/mechtaev/modus/issues).

 ## Motivating example